sreeharitha96/KillDoctorLuckyGame/README.md

 There are totally 15 examples runs which are under "res" folder in the form of text files.

-### Design/Model Changes

-One change which is made in the design is, now Pet class is added to the design.
-So now I implemented both and updated my UMl design as well.

 ### Assumptions

 1. "Poke in Eye" weapon is having weaponId= 22.
 So when player has no weapons, he is given option to enter 22 so that "poke in eye" can be used.